Exodu5/Rest-Mongo/README.md

 This REST was create to be devellop on a local server.

-Develop in Java with a wildfly server and Rest Easy
+Develop in Java with a wildfly server and Rest Easy with Netbeans